coni2k/SS/Notes.md

 . proper new/remove hint - is it possible to merge hint + square
 dynamic hints?

-. webapi.tester doesnt work at the moment (after the package updates) - check webapiclient!

-. probably console tester doesnt work - after horizontal to square id change

 . using content class + navigate function looks a good idea but then, if the content will be generated from cms - how the user's links will be using Navigate function.. ?!
 types: internal links + internal commands + external links

-. try to get rid of sudokunumbergroup?

 . check the performance by comparing with a plain html